๐Ÿ… Network Nightmares: A VR Detective Game for Network Security

 Overview

-Network Nightmares is a Virtual Reality game in Google Cardboard that turns frustrating network debugging work into an entertaining detective game.
-My teammates and I developed this project in the Triangle VR Hackathon under the VR Hackathon organization.
-The theme of the hackathon is "tools of trade", and there were over 90 participants from different fields.
-The judging criteria are design, methodology, execution, and creativity.
+Network Nightmares is a Virtual Reality game for Google Cardboard that turns the frustrating work of network debugging into an immersive detective experience.
+My teammates and I built it for the Triangle VR Hackathon, a state-level event with over 90 participants judged on design, methodology, execution, and creativity.

 Ideas